AlexisSales/Discord-Server-Bot/README.md

-# This is a Discord server bot, named Kirai, that does very basic functions such as
-# self-assign roles and highlights suggestions.
+# This is a Discord server bot, named Kirai, that does very basic functions such a self-assignable roles and highlights suggestions.

 # Currently working on: Ticket System